jhejderup/rush-hour/README.md

 # rush-hour
-A Python implementation of the board game Rush Hour(tm)
+A Python implementation of the board game Rush Hour(tm) with A* Algorithm Solver

 ## Running the game
 inside the cloned folder